DemonGamez/Demon-Gamez-website.github.io/README.md

 > This code was made by saizuo, He is my friend so its okay for me to fork his website code and use it for mine.
 This code was modified a bit my me, Please ask permmision to saizuo if you wanna use his website code and please give credits.

 # Checklist
-- [x] Making sure the code is correct
+- [x] The code is not invalid
-- [x] Theres no useless files
+- [x] There is no useless and buggy files
 - [x] None of the important files got corrupted

 ## Table of Contents